1917 Kiev City Duma election: Election result

 Ukrainian parties won a fifth of the seats in the City Duma.
+10 out of the 24 deputies for the Ukrainian socialist list were Ukrainian Socialist-Revolutionaries.
 The General Jewish Labour Bund got 7 of the 44 seats won by of the Menshevik-SR-Bund list, Moisei Rafes being one of the Bundist deputies.
 Mikhail Balabanov was one of the Menshevik deputies.
 Georgy Pyatakov was one of the Bolshevik deputies.
 Ipolit Fialek, leader of the Polish section of the Kiev City Bolshevik Committee, was one of the elected deputies.
 Kazimierz Domosławski was the deputy of the Polish Socialist Party in the city duma.

 New city government

-After the election, B. A. Dreiling (a respected journalist and Menshevik) was elected chairman of the City Duma.
+After the election, Vikenty Dreling (a respected journalist and Menshevik) was elected chairman of the City Duma.
 A secret ballot was held in the City Duma to elect the new mayor - the Socialist-Revolutionary from Moscow Yevgeny Ryabtsov was an elected with a majority of votes (48 votes) whilst Mykola Porsh of the Ukrainian Bloc obtained 24 votes.
 The Menshevik Abram Ginzburg ('Naumov') became the deputy mayor.
 Out of the ten members of the city executive, there were only three Ukrainians (Stepan Siropolko, Dmytro Koliukh, Levko Kovalev).
 The city government, representing the moderate socialist trend, would face pressure from both Bolshevism and Ukrainian nationalism in the ensuing period.

 Gordon M. Hahn (2018) argues that the weak showing of Ukrainian parties in urban elections in the summer of 1917 may have contributed to the Russian Provisional Government's August 1917 decision to reject the draft Ukrainian constitution presented by the Central Rada.
 By the time of the 1917 Russian Constituent Assembly election, the Ukrainian Bloc vote in Kiev city increased to 26%.